wrapstogo/SMTP.TestClient/README.md

 In "File" -> "Settings" you can provide your credentials.

-Write in to, subject and message and click on "Save".
+Write in to, subject and message and click on "Send".

 If the program fails to send and exeception will be thrown as a dialogbox.